Create and manage target group

 -

-In the popup, review the registered targets and delete or add targets as needed, then click the [Apply] button.
+In the popup, review the registered targets, delete or add new ones, then click Apply.

-caution- All targets in a single target group must be set to the same port number.
+caution- All targets within a group must use the same port number.

-- When using DSRNLB, the load balancer and target Instances must exist within the same Subnet.
+- When using DSRNLB, the load balancer and target instances must be in the same subnet.

 Set traffic weight